chiragkp06/K8sByte/README.md

 </a>
 </p>

-✨  About Me
+✨  About Me:
-I am a aspiring Full Stack Developer and DevOps enthusiast.
+- I am a aspiring Full Stack Developer and DevOps enthusiast.

 <!---
 K8sByte/K8sByte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.